-The Neighborhood Commercial category addresses parcels of 5 acres or less and provides for the development of convenience retail shopping, services and professional office principally serving neighborhood needs, and compatible in scale, character and intensity with adjacent residential development.
+The Neighborhood Commercial category addresses parcels of 5 acres or less and provides for the development of convenience retail shopping, services and professional offices principally serving neighborhood needs, and compatible in scale, character and intensity with adjacent residential development.
+The maximum lot coverage will not exceed 30 percent.
+In order to maintain a mix of commercial uses to serve the neighborhood, the amount of office professional uses shall not exceed 50 percent of the mix of commercial uses within any given development.